vanvoorden/NBARKit/README.md

 * Location Services
 * iOS 14.0 or later

 This framework requests location and camera access.
 Your app `Info.plist` must include the `NSLocationWhenInUseUsageDescription` and `NSCameraUsageDescription` keys.

+The location data required to place photos is limited to specific areas supported by Apple.
+Reference the [ARGeoTrackingConfiguration](https://developer.apple.com/documentation/arkit/argeotrackingconfiguration) documentation before implemeting the `NBARPhotosView` in your location.

 ## Known Issues

 * Launching the app, loading photos in AR, backgrounding the app for a long period of time, and activating the app back to the foreground can cause the previously loaded photos to disappear.
-Reloading the photos from the photo picker should place them back in AR space correctly.
+Reloading the `NBARPhotosViewDataModel.anchors` property should place them back in AR space correctly.